AakLak/RSBotSpot/content/post/all-about-proxies0.md

 ## **How many proxies do I need?**
 The answer to this question is entirely up to you!
 The *ideal* split would be 1 proxy per 1 bot account, but this can get costly.
 Most gold-farmers run 2-3 account per proxy for a good cost/risk ratio.

-**Example:** If I had a gold-farm of 10 accounts, I'd split them over three proxies.<br>
+**Example:** If I had a gold-farm of 10 accounts, I'd split them over three proxies.
 Two proxies would have 3 accounts on each, and the third proxy would have 4 accounts on it.

 ## **IMPORTANT: Proper Proxy Usage**
 It's **very important** that you use a proxy from account creation to account death.
 This means your account must be registered on the proxy & use the **same** proxy **every** time it logs in.
 Do anything else, and you're not utilizing your proxy properly.

-Check out our guide on Creating a Runescape Account through a Proxy to lear how to do this properly.
+Check out our guide on Creating a Runescape Account through a Proxy (coming soon) to lear how to do this properly.

 ## **Where do I get proxies?**
 Some of our favorite Runescape proxy providers are listed below.
 Virmach, Proxy Fish, and Your Private Proxy are all excellent sources for SOCKS proxies.
 They have great connectivity, offer good support, and allow you to swap your proxies once per month.
 If you're ready to get proxies and expand your farm, look no further!